-Appendix F: Full Action Plan and Evaluation Framework
+Appendix F: Full Action Plan

-The following pages contain a summary of the document's Action Plan, and Evaluation Framework, developed by IPRE's research team in conjunction with the Mid-Willamette Valley Council of Governments.
+The following pages contain a summary of the CEDS full Action Plan (both short- and long-term actions), as well as indicators that can be used to monitor progress.

 Objectives and action strategies have been assigned to each of the four identified priority areas (goals): Business, Workforce, Community Infrastructure, and Regional Collaboration.

-For each action strategy, we have attempted to identify its key stakeholders, timeframe, priority status, necessary evaluation metrics, and any relevant data sources.
-To view this framework in spreadsheet form, please refer to the external Excel document.
+Each action strategy identifies some key stakeholders (some are still TBD), timeframe, priority status, evaluation indicators, and any relevant data sources.
+To view this framework in spreadsheet form, please refer to the Excel document posted on the Mid-Willamette Valley COG's website with this CEDS.

-Action Plan Framework Summary
+Short & Long-Term Action Plan